amgarton47/CS62data-structures/Autocomplete/project/README.md

 To test your program we have provided two files, `cities.txt` and `wiktionary.txt`.
 They are both very large so don’t print them out.
 For testing feel free to select a small amount of data from these files.

-Here is some sample output if the command line parameters are 5 and `cities.txt`.
+Here is some sample output if the command line parameters are 5 and `wiktionary.txt`.

 ```
 Enter a new prefix: hel